Burnout or Just Tired? Here's How to Tell the Difference

 My own experience has made me want to take more out of our retreats, not put more in.

 The over-achievers, the ones who need it most, are also the ones most likely to turn a retreat into another performance.
 Another thing to do well.
 Another checklist to complete.
-So we've put more weight this year on the 4-day and our 7-Day Burnout Prescriptions, which have more genuine unstructured time built in and more treatments (it takes a couple of sessions just to get into the swing of Float and Red Light).
-Time for doing whatever the hell you feel like doing, including having a nap.

 I love naps.
 I wish I could take more.